martyromero/martyromero.github.io/_posts/2017-09-14-why-i-don't-have-a-music-blog.md

 [“Come on Up to the House”](https://youtu.be/c_OkcVLBB9A?t=1h6m10s) still makes me cry when I listen to it, and there is a lot more that I can say about this song (I will later in another post).
 I don’t listen to it very often.
 Not because I am afraid of it, but because it is a special song for me and I find it very moving.
 I still remember the feeling of it penetrating through me.
 It felt like a long embrace.

 ## My answer
 I don't write a music blog because music is so much more than therapeutic for me.
 I don't feel that I could do it justice if I wrote about music and it has to do with "God."
 It's not what you think.
-You see, sometimes I have often driven myself crazy looking for some knowable, definite version of "God" in Bibles, churches, ideologies etc—--the latest has been in the [Hare Krishna Consciousness movement](https://en.wikipedia.org/wiki/International_Society_for_Krishna_Consciousness)---with no luck.
-But although I still have no idea about God—--only that what ever he/she/it is, is something that I can’t fathom--—when I play or listen to music, I often feel that I am in the presence of something divine that is something more than the sound in my ears.
-That doesn’t mean that I think that music or musicians are gods--far from it---but I am certain that "God" (what ever he/she/it is) is in music.
+You see, I have often driven myself crazy looking for some knowable, definite version of "God" in Bibles, churches, ideologies etc—-the latest has been in the [Hare Krishna Consciousness movement](https://en.wikipedia.org/wiki/International_Society_for_Krishna_Consciousness)--with no luck.
+But although I still have no idea about God—-only that what ever he/she/it is, is something that I can’t fathom--when I play or listen to music, I often feel that I am in the presence of something divine that is more than only the sound in my ears.
+It doesn’t mean that I think music or musicians are gods--far from it--but I am certain that "God" (what ever he/she/it is) is in music.
 "God" is in music, but not in a “God is working through music to talk to you” Judeo-Christian sense.
 That perspective bastardizes what music means to me.
 It is something different to me that is difficult to explain, but it is the only answer that I have.
 Luckily, no one else besides me needs to understand it.
 That is why I don't write about music.

 **Thank you for this song Tom Waits.**
  <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>